wanggn8612/ddh/intl.en-US/Pricing/Pricing overview.md

 Generally, you pay for DDH resources, such as CPU, memory, and local disks, on the basis of period of use.
 The number of ECS instances created on a DDH does not affect billing.

 When you create an ECS instance on a DDH, you only pay for the image, cloud disks, and network bandwidth.
 You do not pay for the local storage and computing resources, such as CPU and memory.
-For more information about the billing of ECS related resources, see [Billing of ECS resources on a DDH.](intl.en-US/Pricing/Billing of ECS resources on a DDH..md#).
+For more information about the billing of ECS related resources, see [billing of ECS resources on a DDH](intl.en-US/Pricing/Billing of ECS resources on a DDH..md#).

 ## Billing methods {#section_swg_mb5_tdb .section}